Sartik0709/Compiler-Chintan-2345/README.md

 List out the key features of your application.

 - Sticky Navbar: while scrolling the navbar sticks at the top of the view height.
--Data Fetching and Display: Use JavaScript to fetch data from APIs or databases and dynamically display it on our website.
+- login: user can login to website. and the username is displayed on the navigation bar -Data Fetching and Display: Use JavaScript to fetch data from APIs or databases and dynamically display it on our website.
 This could include fetching an, product listings, user profiles, etc.
 -Responsive Design: our website is responsive and works well on various devices and screen sizes is essential to providing a good user experience.